Undergraduate spring application deadline is December 1 for spring term. | Registration opens October 21.

-A campus security authority (CSA) is an official of Metropolitan State University who has significant responsibility for student and campus activities, including, but not limited to, student discipline and campus judicial proceedings.
+A campus security authority (CSA) is an official of Metro State University who has significant responsibility for student and campus activities, including, but not limited to, student discipline and campus judicial proceedings.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of our institution.

-Examples of individuals (outside of the public safety office) who generally meet the criteria for being campus security authorities include…
+Examples of individuals (outside of the public safety office) who generally meet the criteria for being campus security authorities include:

 Any of these individuals, who are asked to report crimes, are also CSAs.
-These individuals could include Physicians in a campus health center, counselors, including peer counselors (except for professional counselors) and health educators, including peer health educators.
+These individuals could include physicians in a campus health center, counselors, including peer counselors (except for professional counselors), and health educators, including peer health educators.

 The function of a campus security authority is to immediately report any crimes to the official or office designated by the institution to collect crime report information, such as the director of public safety and security department, those allegations of Clery Act crimes during the last calendar year that were made in good faith on the university property.
-The property includes sidewalks, roads and contiguous sidewalks on the other side of the road.
+The property includes sidewalks, roads, and contiguous sidewalks on the other side of the road.

-A campus security authority is not responsible for determining authoritatively whether a crime took place; that is the function of the safety personnel.
+A campus security authority is not responsible for determining authoritatively whether a crime took place; that is the function of safety personnel.
 A campus security authority should not try to apprehend the alleged perpetrator of the crime.
 That too is the responsibility of campus safety.
-It’s also not a CSA’s responsibility to try and convince a victim to contact the safety office or law enforcement if the victim chooses not to do so.
+It’s also not a CSA’s responsibility to try and convince a victim to contact the safety office or police if the victim chooses not to do so.

 Clery Act regulations do not address coordinating your crime reporting process or training campus security authorities, however, the role of CSAs is vital to compliance with the law, the below information offers valuable information for CSA’s to consider.